benebess/MarketPlaceRummage_T2A2/README.md

 # AUTHENTICATION DETAILS

 ## ADMIN LOGIN -
-email: jack@example.com
+• email: jack@example.com
-password: aaaaaaaa
+• password: aaaaaaaa

 ## SELLER LOGIN -
-email: sue@example.com
+• email: sue@example.com
-password: aaaaaaaa
+• password: aaaaaaaa
-email: kev@example.com
+• email: kev@example.com
-password: aaaaaaaa
+• password: aaaaaaaa

 ## REGULAR LOGIN -
-email: sally@example.com
+• email: sally@example.com
-password: aaaaaaaa
+• password: aaaaaaaa

+# Creator notes

+After restarting my app for the 5th time due to many many errors & issues revolving around my lack of rails knowledge there are some part of my application that are no usable currently.
+Edit profiles will be added at a later date as well as a view page with pictures for the items page.
+Having restarted so many times I can confidently say I am well versed in the beginnings of making a rails application and look forward to fixing the issues within my app for future use.
+As I was pushed for time I have not used cloud image uploading and am still using active storage.
+This will be amended in the future as well.

 # Marketplace idea and problem it solves, and why it needs solving: